 After either or both of the above, immediately use a pipette to insert a half tube of Nolvasan® or similar product and give pen G or LA200® for 4 - 5 days.
 You will want to give the doe lots of "TLC" and it would be good to take her temperature daily.

 The following suggestion was sent to me by a reader who got the tip from her vet.
 I have not tried it, but it is supposedly an old farmer's trick that I was unaware of.
 He recommended that you tie a five pound weight to the hanging afterbirth and let the doe drag it around behind her.
 This may eventually help things along.
+I have since tried it and it did work.

 Please remember that the above procedures are not a substitute for consultation by a licensed veterinarian.